Skip to main content

 2. Click New Folder and name it goods.

-Step 6: Create Cloud Function
+Step 6: Create cloud function

-1. Create a folder named cloudfunction for cloud functions in the directory, then set the cloudfunctionRoot property to "cloudfunction/" in project.config.json.
+1. Create a folder named cloudfunction for cloud functions in the directory, then set the cloudfunctionRoot property value to "cloudfunction/" in project.config.json.

-Building the Mall Homepage
+Building the Store Homepage

-Step 1: Access Cloud Database
+Step 1: Access the Cloud Database

-// Get the database
+// Obtain the database

 const db = wx.cloud.database()

-// Get the collection
+// Obtain the collection

 const goods_col = db.collection('goods')